 The last vintage of Karl Lawrence from the Henry Brother’s Ranch was in 2019, merely 2 barrels of Cabernet Sauvignon that Ric purchased from his nephew, Mike Henry.

 Karl Lawrence used to produce wines under a second label, called Aldin – a slight misspelling of Ric’s middle name.
 Currently this label is not active but Ric might bring it back at some point as a rosé wine.
 Long time fans of Karl Lawrence may remember a red table wine and a Chardonnay bottled under this label.

 The 2005 Aldin Chardonnay (at the time of our initial visit with Karl Lawrence) shows a pretty golden color in the glass with aromas containing nuances of minerals, honeycomb, lemon twist and wet straw.
 The palate has a nice phenolic grip and is rich from the higher alcohol; flavors of lemon, and pear are most noticeable with some nice spices towards the finish, which by the way for a Chardonnay has excellent length.

 At the height of their production Karl Lawrence was making over 1500 cases – today Ric has scaled back the operations significantly – the 2014 was under 200 cases and subsequent vintages will be around 250 cases.
 In 2019 Ric released his first ever wine in a can, a very well balanced rosé with an initial production of 100 cases bottled under the Allison Avenue label.
 The name is a tribute to a special street in St. Helena with one of Ric’s cars featured on the label including its license plate, Old Yeler.

 The wine is reasonably priced for the quality.
-Their mailing list is open – for more information, visit: www.karllawrence.com
+Their mailing list is open for new subscribers; for more information, visit: www.karllawrence.com